Human Papillomavirus Viruses (HPV)

 The vaccine used in the vaccination program (Gardasil®) can also prevent most ano-genital warts (condylomata)—90% of which are caused by HPV 6 and 11, which are covered by the vaccine.
 Approximately 14,000 people are affected by HPV every year in Québec.
 As well as being embarrassing and unpleasant, ano-genital warts can require treatment spread over numerous doctor’s appointments.
 For most people, the infection disappears on its own.

 Québec’s HPV vaccination program is offered to girls in elementary school Grade 4 for the following reasons:

 Yes, as is the case with all vaccination programs, the HPV program is being systematically assessed.
 Assessment deals mainly with the program's effectiveness in achieving the objectives of reducing the spread of the disease, monitoring vaccine side effects, and determining the effectiveness of the extended schedule.

 This program is not an isolated activity.
-It stands alongside other measures already in place to prevent sexually transmitted infections (STIs) and to encourage safe, responsible sex practices.
+It stands alongside other measures already in place to prevent sexually transmitted infections (STI) and to encourage safe, responsible sex practices.
 Indeed, various prevention and promotion actions, particularly in schools, very specifically target youth issues and situations related to sexuality they may encounter.

 Moreover, efforts continue to go into screening for cervical cancer, since women who have had HPV vaccination still need to have a Pap test.